 Number 1: Red Dead Redemption 2

 Surprise! while you have to give props to Rockstar for an amazing story and attention to detail.
 At the end of the day, RDR2 isn’t a television show, its a game.
 And it, in my opinion, it fails to be a great one as noted in my review.
 The shooting is a basic third-person cover shooter and most of its other systems are poorly implemented.
-It’s got survival systems that you never need to pay attention too.
-Side activities that don’t respect your time.
-They give you pennies when a single main mission will give you hundreds, followed by giving you so much money that you can afford to buy everything anyway.
+It has survival systems that you never need to pay attention too.
+Side activities that don’t respect your time, they give you pennies when a single main mission will give you hundreds, followed by giving you so much money that you can afford to buy everything anyway.

 The auto-aim defaults to being on for all players online and lobbies between those using free aim and those using auto-aim are not separated.
 That means all players practically have aimbots.
 The game has a neat system where people are meant to interfere in your missions and you in theirs.
-But player versus player combat boils down to who aimbots who first.
-I find it insane.
-You could make an argument for the auto-aim as an accessibility option in singleplayer.
-But to have the game automatically snap to targets online?
+Yet player versus player combat boils down to who aimbots who first, I find it insane.
+You could make an argument for the auto-aim as an accessibility option in single player, but to have the game automatically snap to targets online?

 Red Deads writing and voice acting are superb, but I really think less detail could go into things such as horse testicles shrinking in the cold.
 That effort could be redirected into being a better video game that you play in between each twenty-five-minute long dialogue session.

 Earth Defense Force 5